 Best Five Popular Family Dog Breeds

-The best family dog breeds are common, those dogs that are most popular.
+The best family dog breeds are common and the most popular.
 Do you know the five most popular dogs in the US?

 This breed is the most common in the world and has been the most popular year after year for a lot of reasons.
 Even though they are big dogs at about 30-35 kilos (66-80 pounds), the majority of Labs are gentle around kids and older people.

-Another reason Labs are so popular—they are intelligent and easy to train!
-Over 90% of the dogs tested have a good temperament, and in the book The Intelligence of Dogs they are listed as the seventh most intelligent breed of dog.
+Another reason Labs are so popular is that they are intelligent and easy to train!
+Over 90% of the dogs tested have a good temperament, and in the book The Intelligence of Dogs, they are listed as the seventh most intelligent breed of dog.
 That means they pick up new commands easily and are likely to remember them all.

 Some of the German Shepherd Dogs being bred are no longer working dogs and do not show the intelligence that the breed was originally chosen for.
 GSDs that are selected just for the show ring, or not selected at all, are more likely to have hip dysplasia, elbow dysplasia, behavior problems, and problems with their ears and teeth.

 They can also have problems with bloat and develop arthritis later in life.